urban-bot/urban-bot/examples/telegram-proxy-tor/README.md

 # Telegram Proxy Tor

-An example of how to bypass a blocking of an internet provider for Telegram.
+An example of how to bypass a blocking of an internet provider for local developing Telegram bot.

 1. Download [Tor browser](https://www.torproject.org/download/).
 2. Turn on Tor browser.